dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-14 Gimbal Lock.md

 \end{tikzcd}
 $$

+In other words, can we factor the complicated representation $f$ that we want through a simpler representation $g$?
+In order for this to be a fully faithful representation, this amounts to asking if we can replace $SO(3, \RR)$ by $E$ up to isomorphism in some category.

-In particular, to ensure some level of continuity, we should ask that this commutes in the category of topological spaces and continuous maps.
-In particular, $h$ should be a continuous map.
+In particular, we should ask that this diagram preserves all of the structure we care about.
+Since we are viewing everything in sight as a smooth topological group, we should ask that all maps be continuous group homomorphisms.